 Leeds to New York Student Leadership programme 2017

-Would you like to be one of the 15 undergraduate students who will work and learn alongside our alumni, academics and leadership development organisation, Common Purpose in our exciting and innovative Leeds to New York Leadership programme in June 2017?
+15 undergraduate students were successful applicants to the Leeds to New York programme - spending time working and learning alongside our alumni, academics and leadership development organisation, Common Purpose in our exciting and innovative Leeds to New York Leadership programme delivered in June 2017.

-In June 2017 you could be one of 15 students exploring some of the challenges facing leaders in the business, community and cultural sectors in both Leeds and New York.
-In partnership with Common Purpose, we have developed a 7-day structured programme of intensive workshops and events.
+In June 2017, fifteen undergraduate students explored some of the challenges facing leaders in the business, community and cultural sectors in both Leeds and New York, by participating in the Leeds to New York Student Leadership programme.
+This 7-day programme, developed in partnership with Common Purpose, involved a series of intensive workshops, immersion visits, key speakers and events.

 Common Purpose is a leadership development organisation that specialises in cross-boundary leadership.
 A not-for-profit, they run programmes in over 70 cities worldwide.
 Founded in 1989, they have over 66,000 alumni globally.
-Common Purpose Student Experiences delivers student and youth programmes around the world.The Leeds to New York Leadership programme is designed to be an immersive experience that will take you out of your comfort zone and into a new city to develop your Cultural Intelligence (CQ): the ability to cross divides and thrive in multiple cultures.
+Common Purpose Student Experiences delivers student and youth programmes around the world.The Leeds to New York Leadership programme has been designed to be an immersive experience that will take students out of their comfort zone and into a new city to develop their Cultural Intelligence (CQ): the ability to cross divides and thrive in multiple cultures.

 To solve the major problems of the world, the next generation of leaders will need to work across boundaries and lead people who are different to them.
 Global employers are looking for the kind of talent who can do exactly that, working fluidly across different geographies, sectors and generations.
 Students who can do so are the ones who will find themselves not only employed, but quickly promoted within global organizations.